AdobeDocs/asset-compute.en/help/introduction.md

 [!DNL Asset Compute Service] is a scalable and extensible service of [!DNL Adobe Experience Cloud] to process digital assets.
 It can transform image, video, document, and other file formats into different renditions including thumbnails, extracted text and metadata, and archives.

 Developers can plugin custom asset applications (also called custom workers) to address custom use cases.
 The service works on the [!DNL Adobe I/O] runtime.
-It is extendable through [!DNL Project Firefly] headless apps written in Node.js.
+It is extendable through [!DNL Adobe Developer App Builder] headless apps written in Node.js.
 These can do custom operations such as calling external APIs to perform image operations or leverage [!DNL Adobe Sensei] support.

-[!DNL Project Firefly] is a framework to build and deploy custom web applications on [!DNL Adobe I/O] runtime to extend Adobe Experience Cloud solutions.
+[!DNL Adobe Developer App Builder] is a framework to build and deploy custom web applications on [!DNL Adobe I/O] runtime to extend Adobe Experience Cloud solutions.
 To create custom applications, the developers can leverage [!DNL React Spectrum] (Adobe’s UI toolkit), create microservices, create custom events, and orchestrate APIs.
-See [documentation of Project Firefly](https://www.adobe.io/apis/experienceplatform/project-firefly/docs.html).
+See [documentation of Adobe Developer App Builder](https://www.adobe.io/apis/experienceplatform/project-firefly/docs.html).

 >[!NOTE]
 >